ravdsouza/scripts/README.md

 - upstream is original organization/user repository

 `add-commit-push.command`: used to stage, commit, and push new changes
-- assumed all changes are to be staged
+- assumes all changes are to be staged
 - commit message is provided as first variable
 - branch to push changes to are provided as second variable

 ex: `./add-commit-push.command "commit message" branch-name`